 On a surface level, the connection this creates could just be rather…amusing.
 Guns and Jesus.
 Jesus holding a gun.
 I can envision some of my European friends rolling their eyes to see Jesus and guns on the same sign.
 “Only in America.”
 I can picture Jesus holding a AK-47 and leading his disciples to take up arms and fight Rome.
 Some Jews at that time (the Zealots) did take this approach, but not Jesus or other types of Jews.
 Of course, I’m sure the store is not advocating Christians taking up arms against the government!
 But…

-A negative connotation is still very possible.
-While I think genuine Christians can believe in the right to own a gun or even run a gun shop, connecting Jesus and guns on a public sign is not very wise or discerning in my opinion.
+A negative connotation is still possible.
+While I think genuine Christians can believe in the right to own a gun, connecting Jesus and guns on a public sign is not wise or discerning in my opinion.
 The issue of guns and gun control is both controversial and political, and I think this signage has the potential to turn people off.
 Big time.
 While I’m sure the store owner has good intentions, they should seriously consider other ways to share their faith.

 On a similar note, did you know the NRA (US based National Rifle Association) has prayer breakfasts?!
 I’m serious.
 They do.